 The College Conduct Board ensures students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
 The board hears cases of alleged infractions of nonacademic rules and makes decisions about the outcomes of cases.

 The board comprises 16 students (eight juniors and eight seniors) who hear cases in teams of five members constituting a hearing board.
 Every board is assisted by an adviser who is a member of the student affairs staff.

 The Judicial Board uses the code of social conduct and policies of the college to evaluate cases.

 Students should be familiar with the examples cited in the Pohibited Conduct section, but should also be aware that this list does not constitute an exhaustive or complete list of prohibited conduct.

 Section 4 in the Student Code of Conduct identifies behavior that is offensive, not respectful and is voluntary.
 Specifically it is behavior of a kind that targets specific individuals because of race, sex, color, religious creed, national or ethnic origin, age, disability, gender identity, gender expression, or sexual orientation.

-Please contact the Judicial Board chair for any questions or concerns.
+Please contact the College Conduct Board Chair for any questions or concerns.